thesavoyard77/authenticate-me/README.md

 for more information on [Redux](https://redux.js.org/).

 Dependancy management on the front end is handled with [npmjs](https://www.npmjs.com/).
-Which is also used to run the front-end server in development.
+Which is also used to run the frontend and backend servers in development.

 ## Backend Overview